-Hearing about a book, Long For This World, was the impulse for this post.
+Hearing about a book, Long for This World: The Strange Science of Immortality, was the impulse for this post.
 The book, a fictionalized exploration of biology of aging and death, raises the possibility that living up to 1000 years or more may not be such a far-fetched thing.

 So at last we will be immortal!